OpenAiTx/OpenAiTx/projects/mini-software/MiniExcel/README-en.md

 ### Excel Type Auto Check <a name="getstart5"></a>

-- MiniExcel will check whether it is xlsx or csv based on the `file extension` by default, but this may be inaccurate, so please specify it manually.
+- MiniExcel will check whether it is xlsx or csv based on the `file extension` by default, but there may be inaccuracies, so please specify it manually.
-- The type of an Excel file cannot be determined from a Stream, so please specify it manually.
+- For streams, the Excel type cannot be determined, so please specify it manually.

 ```csharp
 stream.SaveAs(excelType:ExcelType.CSV);